w3c/wai-media-guide/content/transcripts.md

 ## Does My Media Need a Transcript? {#checklist}

-**Short answer: Yes, transcripts are needed to meet the wide range of user needs**.
+**Short answer: Yes, descriptive transcripts are needed to meet the wide range of user needs**.

 In some cases, transcripts are not required to meet WCAG standards. _(The Planning page of this resource introduces the [WCAG Standard](/media/av/planning/#wcag-standard).)_